Matterbridge Logo Matterbridge development

 Using a Dev Container provides a fully isolated, reproducible, and pre-configured development environment.
 This ensures that all contributors have the same tools, extensions, and dependencies, eliminating "works on my machine" issues.
 It also makes onboarding new developers fast and hassle-free, as everything needed is set up automatically.

-For improved efficiency, the setup uses named Docker volumes for node_modules.
+For improved efficiency, the setup uses named Docker volumes for .cache and node_modules.
 This means dependencies are installed only once and persist across container rebuilds, making installs and rebuilds much faster than with bind mounts or ephemeral volumes.

 To start the Dev Container, simply open the project folder in Visual Studio Code and, if prompted, click "Reopen in Container".
 Alternatively, use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P), search for "Dev Containers: Reopen in Container", and select it.
 VS Code will automatically build and start the containerized environment for you.